ViktorKewenig/Automated_Concreteness/README.md

 ## Usage

 1. Prepare your input CSV file with a column named either 'Expression' or 'Word' containing the text to analyze.
-You can use "English_full.csv" of the current directory if you would like to run a test.
+You can use "English_full.csv" which you can find in this repository if you would like to run a test.

 2. Run the predictor:
 ```python